While CBD is popular, many people still don’t know too much about it.

 What Is CBD?

 Before we cover the subject of distillation, it’s a good idea to cover some of the basics of CBD.
 CBD, also known as cannabidiol, is a naturally occurring compound that can be found in the cannabis plant.
 Alongside its psychoactive cousin THC, CBD is the most abundant cannabinoid in the cannabis plant.
 CBD seems to help many ailments, just ask your friends and someone close to you has probably benefited from it.
-However, CBD is not intended to diagnose or cure any disease but rather mitigate some of the accompanying symptoms.
+However, CBD is not intended to diagnose or cure any disease but rather mitigate some of the accompanying symptoms and we cannot make any medical claims.

 What Is CBD Distillate?